dubas-pro/documentation/docs/extensions/paypal/webhooks.md

 # Paypal Webhooks
 ![Paypal Webhooks](../../images/paypal-webhooks.png "Paypal Webhooks")

-## How to create your first Paypal Subscription?
+## How to create your first Paypal Webhooks?
 1. Go to **Paypal Webhooks** in Administration section.
 2. Create new **Paypal Webhook**.
 3. Fill name, choose events which you want to use, change status to **Activate** and leave Listener Url empty.